aKuad/DiscordAutoMusic/README.md

 All commands except 'help' require user's voice connection.

 `!ncs` is default prefix.
 (I started development it because of NCS music playing.
-So I specify the prefix because of the reason.)
+So I specify the prefix.)

-If you want change it, please modify line 64 in `main.py`.
+To change it, modify `prefix` key in `conf.json`.

-> if com[0] != "!ncs":

-(However, the help message does not change automatically.)

 ### Sub commands